kristiansordal/kristiansordal/README.md

 <!--After my bachelor (and a years worth of informatics subjects), I'll be pursuing a masters degree in Informatics.-->

-- 🔭 I'm currently interning in the Methods Engineering department in DeepOcean.
+- 🔭 I'm currently taking informatics courses at the University of Bergen, next year I'll be pursuing a masters in informatics.
 - 🌱 In preparation for my masters degree, I'm learning Algorithms and Data Structures on the side.
 - 🔤 I'm experienced in C++, Python, iLogic (VB.NET), and I'm currently learning Java.
+I also love LaTeX.